 Health as a Human Right

-Every day, 830 women die from causes related to pregnancy and childbirth; every year, 2.7 million babies die during their first 28 days of life and 2.6 million are stillborn.
+810 women die every day from causes related to pregnancy and childbirth; every year, 2.5 million babies die during their first 28 days of life and a similar number are stillborn.
 These deaths bring social and economic hardship to individuals, families, communities and countries.
 Most are preventable.

-WRA educates and empowers people around their reproductive, maternal and newborn health and rights, including their right to participate in decisions affecting their healthcare.
-We simultaneously directly influence decision-makers and support them to respond to citizen demands.
-Combined, this accelerates progress so that all women and girls realize their right to quality health and well-being.
+By educating and empowering people around their reproductive, maternal and newborn health and rights, including their right to participate, and directly influencing decision-makers and supporting them to respond, we can accelerate progress so that all women and girls realize their right to quality health and well-being.

 Together with Bayer and Every Woman Every Child, WRA celebrates self-care campaign successes during a side-event at the 2017 High-Level Political Forum in New York City.
 From left to right: VOA Health Reporter Linord Moudou; Erica Mann, President Consumer Health Division and Member of the Board of Management, Bayer AG; Betsy McCallon, CEO, White Ribbon Alliance and Arthur Eken from UNFPA.